bztsrc/raspi3-tutorial/14_raspbootin64/README.md

 loading: one code loads the next code to the same position in memory, therefore the latter thinks it was loaded by the firmware.
 To implement that we use a different linking address this time, and since GPU loads us to 0x80000 regardless, we have to copy our code to that link address.
 When we're done, the memory at 0x80000 must be free to use.

+We also should minimize the size of the loader, since it will be regarded by the newly loaded code anyway.
+By removing `uart_puts()` and other functions, I've managed to shrink the loader's size below 1024 bytes.
+This way I can assure that link address 0x80000 - 1024 will be suitable, and our loader code won't overlap with the load address.
 You can check that with:

 ```sh
 $ aarch64-elf-readelf -s kernel8.elf | grep __bss_end
     27: 000000000007ffe0     0 NOTYPE  GLOBAL DEFAULT    4 __bss_end
 ```

-We also should minimize the size of the loader, since it will be regarded by the newly loaded code anyway.
-By removing `uart_puts()` and other functions, I've managed to shrink the loader's size below 1024 bytes.

 Start
 -----